 "The creation of this new Global Human Rights Clinic is a testament to our unwavering commitment to make a lasting impact.
 The clinic will actively pursue justice under international law, hold perpetrators accountable, while providing crucial support to those striving for justice in their countries,” said G. Marcus Cole, the Joseph A. Matson Dean and Professor of Law.
 “As the oldest Catholic law school in the United States, this aligns seamlessly with our mission to train advocates devoted to defending and advancing human rights globally, to champion justice worldwide, and to be a force for good.”

-That mission builds upon the work of Diane Desierto, the founding faculty director of the clinic.
+That mission builds upon the work of Diane Desierto who will serve as the founding faculty director of the clinic.
 Currently serving as faculty director of the LL.M.
 Program in International Human Rights Law, and professor of law and global affairs, Desierto has made significant contributions since her arrival at Notre Dame in 2021.
 She revamped the human rights program curriculum, aligning human rights theory and practice with the Law School’s natural law pedagogy, expanded and deepened course offerings in international human rights law and designed a Graduate Seminar taught by Jean Marc Brissau.
 This seminar features high-level speakers from Notre Dame Law’s own alumni in the field, alongside international law and human rights academic experts.
 She recruited tenure-track and tenured faculty, including Francisco Urbina and Michael Addo.
 Additionally, she worked with Paul Miller, associate dean of international and graduate programs, in bringing leading global visiting faculty and distinguished jurists in residence, such as Justice Dumisa Ntsebeza of the African Court on Human and People’s Rights and Dr. Pablo Saavedra of the Inter-American Court on Human Rights.

 With over 20 years of experience in international human rights practice, international arbitration, and international litigation, Desierto recognized the evolving challenges faced by human rights lawyers in the contemporary world, making the continuity and expansion of the human rights program crucial.

-She said, "Growing 15 to 20 international human rights lawyers from all over the world itself creates a multiplier effect as they serve innumerable individuals and groups for the rest of their lives.
+Desierto said, "Growing 15 to 20 international human rights lawyers from all over the world itself creates a multiplier effect as they serve innumerable individuals and groups for the rest of their lives.
 We equip them to make a lifelong difference in their respective countries.
 That is our true mandate and mission."

 The notion of making a real-time impact in human rights emerged while witnessing the dramatically-deteriorating conditions in Afghanistan after the complete withdrawal of U.S. armed forces in 2021.
 These conditions displaced Notre Dame’s own alumni working in human rights law and put them at risk.